 - A description of the circumstances surrounding the accident, such as grease or water being on the floor and there not being any signs nearby warning you that the floor may be slippery

 - Who was present at the time the accident occurred and a written record of the comments made by those who saw or helped after the fall

 - If possible, take photos of the area as soon after the accident occurred as possible, and

 - If you were physically hurt, have your injury treated immediately to help substantiate your slip and fall / trip and fall personal injurylawsuit.
 If treatment is delayed, the property owner may argue that it was not his or her negligence that caused your injury, but rather something that occurred between the time of the fall down accident and your visit to the doctor.

-If you've been hurt by slipping and falling on someone else's property, contact my office at (559) 825-8888 for help now!
+If you’ve been hurt by slipping and falling on someone else’s property, contact Fresno Injury Law® A Professional Corporation at (559) 825-8888 for help now!